In the realm of financial remedy proceedings following divorce, the duty of full and frank financial disclosure is a long-established principle.

 Family mediation can help separating couples reach decisions together about various issues that can arise both during and after the separation and/or divorce process.
 The couple will meet with a specially trained mediator who will try and help them to resolve any disputes.

-Family mediation is what lawyers refer to as an option for alternative dispute resolution or ADR.
-In simple terms, this means we can avoid issues being dealt with via litigation and court proceedings where a judge can make the final decision — if a separating or divorcing couple cannot reach an agreement themselves.
+Family mediation is what lawyers refer to as an option for non-court dispute resolution (NCDR), also known as alternative dispute resolution (ADR).
+In simple terms, this means we can avoid issues being dealt with via litigation and court proceedings where a judge can make the final decision — if a separating or divorcing couple can’t reach an agreement themselves.

 Family mediators can be trained in dealing with particular issues, for example finances and childcare arrangements.